Fun Things to Do In Marbella

 The eastern coast of Marbella has more sandy beaches than the pebbly ones.
 Playa Alicate and Playa de la Fontanilla are a couple of the most frequented sandy stretches in the area.
 Local people tend to distinguish the beaches based on the beach bar (chiringuito), or beach clubs that can be found there.
 If fine dining and the luxury beach club service is what you are looking for, head out to spots like Sala Beach and Nikki Beach.

 Like other sports enthusiasts who visit here, you can also challenge your golfing skills at the town’s top class courses, some of which were designed by the top golfers in the world.
 Overall, there about 40 golf courses spread throughout the Costa del Sol region.
 For people who do not mind hiking, the Golden Mile is the perfect attraction.
 This walking stretch measures four miles and connects Marbella and Puerto Banús.While completing the Golden Mile, you will treated to the sight of some of the most upscale mansions and houses in Marbella.
-This is also the home of some notable lodging establishments like the Puente Romano Hotel and Hotel Marbella Club and beach clubs like Plaza beach Marbella.
+This is also the home of some notable lodging establishments like the Puente Romano Hotel and Hotel Marbella Club and beach clubs like Plaza beach Marbella or beach club marbella

 The dining experience in this Spanish town promises to be memorable especially if you allocate an ample budget for it!
 Dine while overlooking the sea at one of the beachfront bars, or try out some of the Michelin-starred restaurants run by prominent chefs in the region!
 Marbella will certainly make you want to return soon!